Confidentiality and Data Protection

 • Any employee whose role involves collecting, storing, sharing, or disposing of personal information

 No prior legal or technical knowledge is needed.
+Content is always adapted to reflect the specific data handling risks in your organisation and sector.

 Why This Training Matters

-UK GDPR and the Data Protection Act 2018 place clear legal obligations on organisations and on the individuals working within them.
+The UK GDPR and the Data Protection Act 2018 place clear legal obligations on organisations and the individuals working within them.
 The Information Commissioner’s Office has the power to issue fines of up to £17.5 million or 4% of annual global turnover for serious breaches, whichever is higher.
 But financial penalties are only part of the picture.
 A data breach involving personal or special category data can cause real harm to the individuals affected: loss of privacy, reputational damage, distress, and in some cases, serious safeguarding consequences.

 Social media is where this most visibly goes wrong.
-A photograph of a service user was uploaded to a personal account.
+A photograph of a service user uploaded to a personal account.
 A post about a resident that identifies them to their family and community without consent.
 An image shared in a WhatsApp group that includes people outside the organisation.
 None of these is typically malicious.
 All of them are data breaches, and all of them are reportable to the ICO.
-The individuals affected rarely know it has happened.
-That does not make it less serious.
+Data protection is not a compliance exercise.
+It is a fundamental part of how organisations treat the people who trust them with their information.

 • What confidentiality is and why it matters: the legal and ethical framework